szabgab/perlmaven.com/sites/en/pages/name-used-only-once-possible-typo.md

 Probably the only "legitimate" case, is if you made a typo, and that's how you ended up with a variable that is used only once.

-Here is an example of code in which we <b>only assign to a variable</b>:
+Here is an example of code in which we **only assign to a variable**:

 ```perl
 use warnings;